 Plant-based turkey brands like Tofurky, Gardein, Quorn and Field Roast can be found in most large grocery stores.
 The Internet is flooded with simple turkey alternative recipes as well as side dish recipes.

-Turkeys are incredibly curious, inquisitive, and social birds.
-At least 224 million of these birds are killed in the United States alone each year, with upwards of 45 million slaughtered for Thanksgiving alone.
+Turkeys are incredibly curious, inquisitive and social birds.
+Yet at least 224 million of these birds are killed in the United States alone each year, with upwards of 45 million slaughtered for Thanksgiving alone.